himotoyoshi/carray/docs/interop/InteropWithArrow.md

 Two copies of `n/8` bytes, ~14 µs at `n` = 1M — a small fraction of the total (§7).
-And it is not a detour: `load_binary` + `bitarray` is CArray's general foreign-bitmap decoder (§4.2), the byte domain is where the inversion belongs anyway (§4.4), and packed bits held as `uint8` is how CArray carries its *own* packed bits.
-A zero-copy wrap of the bitmap would save a fraction of §7's floor while giving up the one thing the format contract is for — that a view means what it says it means.
+And it is not a detour: `load_binary` + `bitarray` is CArray's general foreign-bitmap decoder (§4.2), the byte domain is where the inversion belongs anyway (§4.4), and packed bits carried as `uint8` is what CArray does with its own.
+The unpacking that follows is the same work either way; a zero-copy wrap would save the 14 µs, not the §7 floor.

 ---